At night, streets in Granada take a different character.

 Nicaragua, a place I wasn’t certain I wanted to see, has been a surprise.

-Making friends in new places is a big part of traveling.
+Making new places your friend is an endearing part of traveling.

-There is a bit of Columbus in all of us once we let ourselves sail where people tell us we can’t go.
+There is a bit of Columbus in all of us once we let ourselves sail, accept that we can be wrong, allow new things to season us.

 There are only three countries in the world that have a primitive art movement.
 One is in Haiti, another is in Yugoslavia, the last is in Nicaragua.